google.com, pub-8802863805012006., DIRECT, f08c47fec0942fa0

 Conclusion

 The importance of reviewing literature in research cannot be overstated.
-A well-conducted literature review provides the foundation for your study by establishing context, identifying research gaps, guiding methodological choices, and contributing to the theoretical framework.
+A well-conducted literature review provides the foundation for your study by establishing context, identifying research gaps, guiding methodological choices, and contributing to the development of a theoretical framework.

 It enhances the credibility of your research and ensures that your study makes a meaningful contribution to your field.